Miss Leona Starkey - Learning Team Leader

 Health & Physical Education

-Health and Physical Education continues to be an important component of our programmes for 2017.
-As well as timetabled Physical Education lessons and daily fitness or jump jam sessions, classes will have a 30 minute skill teaching session each fortnight taken by instructors from the North Canterbury Sports and Recreation Trust.
+Health and Physical Education continues to be an important component of our programmes for 2019.
+As well as home room Physical Education lessons and daily fitness or jump jam sessions, classes will have a 30 minute skill teaching session each fortnight taken by instructors from the North Canterbury Sports and Recreation Trust.

-In Term 2 we have swimming instruction timetabled for Fridays.
-This is generously subsidised by Mainpower and North Canterbury Sport & Recreation Trust.
+In Term 3 we have swimming instruction timetabled for Fridays.

 Visual art may be integrated with the current topic or taught as a separate curriculum area depending on the skills needing to be covered.